Blåfjella–Skjækerfjella National Park

 Blåfjella–Skjækerfjella National Park (Blåfjella-Skjækerfjella nasjonalpark, Låarte-Skæhkere vaarjelimmiedajve) lies in Trøndelag county, Norway.
-It is the third largest national park on the Norwegian mainland and one of the largest remaining true wilderness areas.
+It is the fourth largest national park on the Norwegian mainland and one of the largest remaining true wilderness areas.
 It is located in the municipalities of Verdal, Snåsa, Grong, Lierne, and Steinkjer.
 The terrain is characterized by mountain plains, lakes, forested valleys, marshes, and a few mountain peaks (Midtliklumpen reaches 1333 m above sea level).
 The Sami people have lived in and used the area for several centuries.
 There are many Sami cultural monuments here, such as settlements, gathering places, burial sites, and sacred places.